RoiexLee/StockPrediction/README.md

 # StockPrediction

-A project that uses LSTM and XGBoost to predict stock prices.
+A project that uses LSTM and XGBoost to predict stock prices

 ## Table of Contents